Oulun Luistinseura

 Oulun Luistinseura (or OLS) is a Finnish multi-sports club, based in Oulu.
 The club has football, bandy, bowling and floorball sections.
+Since 2020, the club's football first team AC Oulu/OLS has been the reserve team of Veikkausliiga club AC Oulu and competes in Finnish third tier.

 Football

 OLS football team was founded in 1941 by clubs bandy players.
 Throughout the years the club has played mostly in lower divisions, never competing in the highest tier of Finnish football except as a part of short lived merger with OTP called FC Oulu in the early 1990s.
 The most successful part of OLS is the youth academy which has produced many national team level players.

 Men's football team earned promotion to Kakkonen (the third tier of Finnish football) for 2014 season.